 The City’s annual hydrant flushing program ensures:

-- Drinking water standards are met while maintaining high water quality for our customers.
+• Drinking water standards are met by maintaining high water quality.

 • Reduced treatment requirements and lower treatment costs.